illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 ### Regrades
 At the end of the semester there will be a last chance regrade option for three weeks of machine problem or lab grades.
 To be able to take advantage of this opportunity you will need to have a "perfect" (we define) attendance grade after the drops.

 When will this start?
-For Fall semesters, it will be around the middle of April; for Spring semesters, it will start around the Thanksgiving week.
+For Fall semesters, it will start around the Thanksgiving week. for Spring semesters, it will be around the middle of April.

-How many assignments can be regraded?
-3 weeks of assignments.
-We may provide some bonus if you attend >= 9/13 labs.
+Can we use the autograder at this time?
+Yes!
+During the regrade period, the autograder will open for every assignment.
+You will be able to use one pre-deadline autograder run per day on each assignment (i.e. you can run the autograder on different assignments on the same day).
+Running the autograder on an assignment does not use a regrade.

+How do I specify what assignments I want regraded?
+Regrades are determined by a file released during this period where you indicate what assignments you want to use your regrades on.
+We trigger deadline autograder runs for only these assignments, which determines the final grade.

 More info?
-We will announce the regrade policy on [Ed](https://edstem.org/us/dashboard) later in the semester.
+We will announce the regrade policy on the course forum later in the semester.

 Please note that the score for each regrade will be capped at 90%.
 For the assignment's final grade, we will **automatically** use your higher score between the regrade score and the original score.